 Lauded for his “grand voice, with a rich and colorful timbre, and beautiful smooth legato,” Bass John Paul Huckle has quickly established himself as an international talent of immense promise.
 Most recently Mr. Huckle was seen making his Wagnerian debut as König Marke in Tristan und Isolde with the Claude Heater Foundation, performing Dottor Grenvil in La Traviata with Teatro Carlo Felice, and as Sparafucile in Rigoletto with Noli Musica Festival.
 A favorite among Italian audiences, Mr. Huckle began his 2019 season with multiple appearances at the Teatro Carlo Felice, where he sang the role of Bonzo in Madama Butterfly and Angelotti in Tosca.
-His 2020 season includes a return to Teatro Carlo Felice where he will perform Quinalt in Adriana Lecouvreur, followed by Samuel in Un ballo in maschera.
-This summer, Mr. Huckle returns to the US to sing the role of Lodovico in Verdi’s Otello with Pacific Symphony and returns to Central City Opera to reprise the role of Sparafucile in Rigoletto, and to make a role debut as Jigger Craigin in Carousel, both with Central City Opera.
+In the spring of 2020, Mr. Huckle returned to Teatro Carlo Felice where he performed Quinalt in Adriana Lecouvreur.
+This season, Mr. Huckle returns to the US to sing the role of Lodovico in Verdi’s Otello with Pacific Symphony and returns to Central City Opera to reprise the role of Sparafucile in Rigoletto, and to make a role debut as Jigger Craigin in Carousel.
+(COVID19 – postponed to summer 2021)

 Mr. Huckle’s 2018 season began with two appearances at the Festival Lyrique en Mer; first as Angelotti in Tosca, and second as the bass soloist in Haydn’s Lord Nelson Mass.
 Much of his season was then spent in Parma, where Mr. Huckle covered the title role in Attila as well as performed Banquo in Macbeth at the Teatro Regi di Parma.
 In 2017, Mr. Huckle returned to the Royal Opera House in London where he covered Il signor di Béthune in Verdi’s Les vêpres siciliennes.
 Additional Royal Opera House engagements include covering Giorgio Talbot in Maria Stuarda, and covering Ensemble 5 in Shostakovich’s The Nose.